seanmorris/automemo/README.md

 Use this as the top-level schema for functions that have a fixed number of parameters.

-Each argument provided will be used as the schema for arg in the corresponding position the final tuple representing the args.
+Each argument provided will be used as the schema for the value in the corresponding position.

 #### Schema.nTuple()

 Use this as the top-level schema for functions that have a variable number of parameters that ALL share the same schema.

-The argument provided will be used as the schema for EACH arg in the final tuple representing the args.
+The argument provided will be used as the schema for EACH value.

 #### Schema.tuple()

 Use this as the top-level schema for functions that have a few fixed parameters, followed by a variable number of parameters.

-The variable parameters will simply be passed through the tuple.
-This will be fixed when libtuple-schema has improved support for variadic functions.
+The variable parameters will simply be passed through into the tuple.
+This will be improved upon when libtuple-schema has improved support for variadic functions.

 #### Schema.value()